Every so often, we get this question from one of our customers: "How often should I blog?" Unfortunately, there's no one-size-fits-all answer.

 But knowing how often you should blog requires a careful evaluation of your current marketing strategy and your personal schedule.
 What works for one entrepreneur might not be feasible or sufficient, depending on the case, for another.

-That doesn't mean to disregard the industry best practices when it comes to deciding how often you should blog.
+That doesn't mean disregard the industry's best practices when it comes to deciding how often you should blog.
 We're going to share with you a few tips and strategies that you can use to make your blog as effective as possible.

 If you're not sure how often you should blog, take each of these tips into consideration.
 Create a blogging schedule that meets your needs and available time as well as your audience's demand.

 Before we jump into the issue of blogging frequency, let's explore the benefits of blogging and the impact that frequency can have on your blog's effectiveness.

 You might have noticed that many entrepreneurs start blogs only to give up after posting a few halfhearted attempts at articles.
 Those entrepreneurs gave up too quickly because they didn't experience immediate ROI.

 Don't let that happen to you.
 Content marketing in general – and blogging in particular – is a long-term game.
 You won't see results in a few days or weeks.
 You have to keep at it.

 That's why it helps to know what benefits you can garner from long-term blogging.

 Blogging offers a way to connect with your audience and share your knowledge.
 Obviously, your most in-depth content will appear in your online courses and other digital products.
 However, it pays to share some of your information for free.

 It's sort of like a screen test.
 Actors do screen tests to demonstrate their skills and to prove that they're right for a part.